Shar1q-codes/corallo-digital/content/services/websites.md

 ## What happens after launch

 We do not disappear once the site goes live.
-Expect testing plans, speed optimization, and fresh content support so landing pages, resources, and campaign hubs stay sharp.
-The result: a web experience ready for the next three months of growth and beyond.
+Expect testing plans, speed optimization, and fresh content support so landing pages, resources, and campaign hubs stay sharp for whatever comes next.